-One of the most popular spots along the road, and also one of my personal favourites, is Seppeltsfield winery!
+One of the highlights along the road, and also one of my personal favourites, is Seppeltsfield winery!
 Not only is the outside of Seppeltsfield a wonder to look at, but the downstairs is too, with a historic Centennial Cellar.
 Seppeltsfield is actually known for its collection of 100-year-old vintages, which is why this is the perfect place to try a wine that was made in the year you were born!

 PRICE: $100 per person